 Division 4 — Local government operated facilities

-15. Local government may operate a facility in its district without a licence
+15. Local government may operate facility in its district without licence

 (1) Despite section 6, a local government is not required to hold a licence to operate a facility in its district but sections 13 and 31 and all subsidiary legislation made under this Act apply to a local government which operates a facility in its district as if it were the licence holder in respect of the facility.